geoffmazeroff/shamazon/ProjectPlan.md

 # Project Plan

 ## To Do
-- Sort header returns by rating; add text on page to mention this
 - Address any compiler warnings or other IDE suggestions
 - Add error handling
   - Handle missing field values on product details page